nimrodkingston/Stable-Matching-games-calculator/README.md

 - numpy
 ## Input Formatting
 ### Manual Input
-If the manual input option is chosen for inputting an instance of a matching game, the utility matrices for both sides of the matching will have to be inputted along with the order of transfer proposals to take place and the epsilon approximate value which the solution will be tested against.
+If the manual input option is chosen for inputting an instance of a matching game, the utility matrices for both sides of the matching will have to be inputted along with the order of transfer proposals to take place and the ε-approximate value which the solution will be tested against.

 All matrix inputs in both the manual and text file inputs follow this input scheme: